bjackman/sms-demo/README.md

 but wanted to get broader experience by trying something else.
 Glanced at AWS - Lambda seemed too high-level, a raw EC2 instance seemed too low-level.
 Chose Google App Engine.
 Likely I didn't fully understand the AWS usage model.

+Storage: Using the Google Cloud Data Storage server.
+This is just because it looked like the easiest thing to set up.
+This would be a bad idea in the long term as as far as I can tell it totally locks you into the Google platform.

+Authentication is also handled totally via Google.
+This app's notion of a 'user' is just a tuple tying a phone number to a Google user ID.

 ### Learning Resources